 You may be wondering when you read the recipe what I mean by “aromatics”.
 Aromatics are ingredients like herbs, spices and vegetables (and sometimes meat) that are a base for the flavor of a dish.
 Cooking the aromatics slowly helps to release their flavors and aromas, creating a deep flavor foundation for dishes such as soups, stews, sauces, meat fillings, etc. Ever sautéed garlic in olive oil?
 That’s an example of using aromatics.

 Different countries’ regional cuisines have a traditional combination of aromatics.
 In French cooking, the combination is the classic mirepoix: onions, carrots and celery and supplemented with the herbs parsley, thyme, bay leaves, herbes de provence.
 In Spain: onions, bell peppers and tomatoes, garlic, chilies, bay leaves, cumin, paprika, cilantro, ham or chorizo.
+For additional smoky flavor add some smoked paprika.
 Meanwhile, Cajun uses onion, celery, green peppers, garlic, parsley, shallots and paprika.
 And Indian regions use onion, garlic, chilies, ginger, tomatoes and various Indian spices.

 Knowing the regional variations, after you get proficient with making beans in the slow cooker, you can experiment with different aromatic ingredients to flavor your beans.